Crossword Genius

 'a bit of' indicates taking the first letters.

-'a drink' becomes 'kae' (I am not sure about this - if you are sure you should give a lot more credence to this answer).
+'a drink' becomes 'kae' (I can't justify this - if you can you should give a lot more credence to this answer).

 The first letter of 'luck' is 'l'.